Pruning vineyards: updating barcodes and representative cycles by removing simplices: Introduction

 \subsection{Related work}

-Foundational ideas for persistent homology in the dynamic setting were laid in \cite{vines_and_vineyards} and more recently in \cite{facundo_dynamic}, introducing methods to update the reduced boundary matrix when the order of simplices in a filtration changes.
-Building on this work, the authors of \cite{luo2023accelerating} provide efficient methods to update the barcode of a Vietoris--Rips filtration if simplices are inserted, their ordered permuted, or if the simplices at the end of the matrix are removed.
-This is the only case we are aware of a work discussing the updating of barcode following the removal of simplices, and it restricts to a specific type of filtration and only particular simplices in it.
-Complementing this work, our method applies to the removal of any simplex, independent of filtration type.
+Changes in PH over a time parameter have been widely studied \cite{cerrifrosini,time_varying_reeb_graphs,hickok_bundle,time_varying_merge_trees}, with algorithmic advances for dynamic computations laid in \cite{vines_and_vineyards,facundo_dynamic}, introducing methods to update the reduced boundary matrix when the order of simplices changes.
+Building on this work, the authors of \cite{luo2023accelerating} provide efficient methods to update the barcode of any filtration, if simplices are inserted, their ordered changed, or if the simplices at the end of the filtration are removed.
+This is the only case we are aware of a work explicitly discussing the updating of barcode following the removal of simplices, though it uses the order changing method of \cite{vines_and_vineyards} to push the simplices to the end of the filtration and then drops them.
+Indeed, the work of Cohen-Steiner--Edelsbrunner--Morozov \cite{vines_and_vineyards} underlies most implementations for computing persistent homology with specific methods for dynamic filtrations (for example, \texttt{pl-vineyard} of \cite{dionysus} and \texttt{remove\_maximal\_simplex} of \cite{maria2014gudhi}).
+The differences in procedure and efficiency in comparison with our method are detailed in \cref{sec_vinescomparison}, and the implementation specifics are presented in \cref{sec_implementations}.

-Recent work by Dey--Hou \cite{dey2022updating, dey2023computing} works in a similar setting to ours, looking to update the barcode of a zigzag filtration.
-Since a filtration is a special case of a zigzag filtration with all forward maps, one could use their methods to reach our goal, specifically using the moves \textit{forward switch} and \textit{inward contraction} (see \cite{dey2022updating, dey2023computing}).
-However, the doubling of the filtration in their approach has as many column additions as our approach for simplex removal, and has $O(n)$ more additions for $n$ the number of vertices, as discussed in \cref{example_deyhou_worse}.
-Moreover, the required data structures are at least twice as large as the ones we need.
-Therefore, unsurprisingly, our method, tailored for ``forward-only'' zigzags, is more efficient than the more general methods from \cite{dey2022updating,dey2023computing}.
+In \cite{luo2023accelerating}, removal is reduced to swapping: keeping $R$ upper triangular while moving the simplex to be removed to the end of the filtration implies that simply dropping the last column maintains the correct pivot pairing of the modified filtration, as the last column can not be added to any other columns.
+While, as shown in \cite{luo2023accelerating}, it is possible to implement a removal working around the standard barcode algorithm (\cref{alg_sba}), this is not very efficient, as many operations are canceling each other.
+Our method skips several of these redundant operations by considering the removal in its own right.